A Lagrangian Particle-Based Numerical Model for Surfactant-Laden Droplets at Macroscales: Results

 \section{Results}

 To test the size of the effect produced by the surfactant, we have reproduced drizzling marine stratocumulus \footnote{As stratocumulus is a dominant cloud formation in Earth's atmosphere, our results are considerably general.} simulations using the second Dynamics and Chemistry of Marine Stratocumulus (DYCOMS-II) second research flight (RF02) setup as in Ref.\ \cite{dziekan2019university}, but with the influence of various surfactant concentrations added to the reference model.
 For each examined concentration of surfactant, we conducted one hundred 6-hour 2D simulations to average over multiple cloud evolutions.
 We used a grid of a size 6.4~km horizontally and 1.5~km vertically, with grid cells $50 \times 5$~m each, with periodic boundary condition on the left/right boundary of the grid.
+The time step for our computations was 1 s (see Ref.\ \cite{dziekan2019university} for more details about choosing appropriate time step value).

 Figure \ref{anim} shows the snapshots from the example simulation with a concentration of cloud and rain droplets.
 In general, the Implicit LES approach produces more rain than the other two approaches, in line with previous findings \cite{sato2017grid}.
 Moreover, to reliably calculate average values for properties, such as the rain-droplet concentration, which are nonlinear and sensitive to initial conditions, the realization of a large ensemble of simulations to deal with possible statistical errors for the derived quantities were required.
 We have found that an ensemble of 100 simulations for each system was enough to yield reliable results for the properties of each system.